-Keep the ears pulled in until you have lost the desired altitude.
-Let go of the lines to re-inflate the tips automatically.
+To activate the 'Big ears' manoeuvre, take the outer '3 A 4' line on each A-riser and simultaneously, smoothly pull them outward and downward.
+The wingtips will fold in.
+Let go of the lines risers to re-inflate them automatically.
 If they do not, try progressively pulling one brake then the other.
-Asymmetric reopening is recommended in order to avoid compromising the angle of attack, particularly flying near the ground or in turbulent conditions.
+We recommend inflating the wing tips asymmetrically, without major change to the angle of attack, especially when flying near the ground or flying in turbulence.